 It’s almost Halloween and while you and your kiddos could dress up as any goblin or ghoul, why not trick-or-treat with some hometown pride?
+Let your little one flap their wings in a Mo Willems-inspired pigeon costume or get notorious with tribute to RGB.
 We’ve got some locally inspired costume ideas that only district natives can truly pull off.
 Happy Halloween!

 There is no shortage of inspiration when it comes to the Executive Departments that call the District home base.
 Farmers, teachers and pilots are all fair game on Oct.
 31. Independent agencies, like NASA and the CIA, also make stellar Halloween-inspiration.
 You can really “blast off” with some of these ideas!